cloudposse/docs/content/glossary/infrastructure.md

 terms:
 - infrastructure
 - !AWS Infrastructure
-excerpt: "Infrastructure is everything that supports running your software"
+description: "Infrastructure is everything that supports running your software"
 ---
 Infrastructure is everything that supports running your software.